Aryabn61/LIC-SPICE-Sim/Current_mirror/README.md

 # **DC Analysis :**
 ![dcc1](https://github.com/user-attachments/assets/9563e1fd-256d-4e39-a258-cc066a7b8ea8)

+I<sub>ref</sub> = 0.185 mA.
+In order to determine the current value based on the specified ratio, the W/L values for  M2 and M3 are 6um/180nm and 6um/180nm, nd M1 is 3um/180nm respectively.
+Since Vin is chosen to be in the saturation range, the value that is provided is 0.763 V.
+**OUTPUT :**
 ![dc1](https://github.com/user-attachments/assets/e5b6ec50-aabb-4064-b76d-25a4b68014cd)

 # **Transient Analysis :**
 ![trcc1](https://github.com/user-attachments/assets/e3cba872-2513-454a-b176-d6a62736028f)
+- Change the input voltage to sine and change the amplitude to 50 mV , frequency to 1 kHz and offset voltage to 0.763 V.
+- Click on run command.
+- Select transient analysis and choose 10 ms for stop time.
+- Click on ok.
+**OUTPUT :**
 ![tr1](https://github.com/user-attachments/assets/ebc5946d-fc20-4bdf-bb98-9c7732ee3523)
+**Result :**\
+  The expected gain was greater than or equal to 10 V/V and the obtained gain is 12.11 V/V.\
 # **AC Analysis :**
 ![acc1](https://github.com/user-attachments/assets/877ded48-bcea-470e-84e5-f4cc3dd7fab3)
+**Procedure :**
+- Change the V<sub>in</sub> to AC and set AC amplitude to 1.
+- Click on run simulation and choose AC analysis.
+- Select type of sweep to decade , frequency range to 0.1 - 1 THz.
+- Click on Ok.
+**OUTPUT :**
 ![ac1](https://github.com/user-attachments/assets/fdf6b91c-cbf0-4527-baed-000313b8488a)

 |  Parameter    | Theory value | Practical value |